Rotational component spaces for infinite-type translation surfaces: Topology of the space of rotational components does not determine topology of the space of linear approaches

 To finish the proof, let $\varphi$ be a homeomorphism between $\LC(\sigma_r)$ and $\LC(\sigma_{r'})$.
 Then $\varphi$ induces a homeomorphism $f \colon \mathbb{R}_+^r \rightarrow \mathbb{R}_+^{r'}$.
 We want to show that the tails of $r$ and $r'$ agree up to shift by looking at the recorded sequences.
 Hence we have to examine the images of the sets $\mathcal{U}_r, \mathcal{U'}_r, \mathcal{V}_r, \mathcal{V'}_r$ under $\varphi$.

-With the arguments of the proof of \autoref{prop:biinfinite_means_open} it can be shown that all elements of $\LC(\sigma_r)$ or $\mathbb{R}_+^r$ in $(\pi,\infty)$ have a path-connected neighborhood.
+By \autoref{lem:neighborhood_linear_approaches} we have that all elements of $\LC(\sigma_r)$ or $\mathbb{R}_+^r$ in $(\pi,\infty)$ have a path-connected neighborhood.
 On the other hand, a close look reveals that the elements in $(0,\pi]$ do not have arbitrarily small path-connected neighborhoods.
 As a homeomorphism must preserve the set of points that have path-connected neighborhoods, we have $f((0,\pi]) = (0,\pi]$.
 Furthermore, we can distinguish the neighborhoods of $\frac{\pi}{2}$ in $\mathbb{R}_+^r$ and $\mathbb{R}_+^{r'}$ from the neighborhoods of other points in $(0, \pi]$: The linear approach corresponding to $\frac{\pi}{2}$ has the same direction as the slits.
 Then again the lengths of the linear approaches defined by the slits tend to $0$.
-This implies that the linear approaches corresponding to the slits can not be contained in a small neighborhood of the linear approach corresponding to $\frac{\pi}{2}$.
+This implies that the linear approaches corresponding to the slits cannot be contained in a small neighborhood of the linear approach corresponding to $\frac{\pi}{2}$.
 This makes the neighborhoods of $\frac{\pi}{2}$ in $\mathbb{R}_+^r$ and $\mathbb{R}_+^{r'}$ distinguishable from the neighborhoods of other points.
 Hence, $f(\frac{\pi}{2})= \frac{\pi}{2}$.